Start Date: 01/01/2021 End Date: 31/03/2026

 The next step in the process of developing the Triple Axe approach is to test the feasibility and effectiveness of the concept.
 Farm Transformation Plans (FTPs) are a new approach and are untested, so the first and essential step is to pilot the approach.

-The feasibility phase, from November 2021 – February 2022, will carry out action research to test the concept and feasibility of the FTPs in up to three sub-catchments of the River Axe, potentially one in each of the three AONBs (plus also in the ‘white space’ in-between).
+During the feasibility phase, from November 2021 – February 2022, we carried out research with farmers to test the concept and feasibility of the FTPs in up to three sub-catchments of the River Axe, potentially one in each of the three AONBs (plus also in the ‘white space’ in-between).

 Additional capacity is included in the project to support project development and planning for the roll-out of the approach at scale in the next phase.